jmattick/asteroids/README.md

 ### Usage

 All code is found in `asteroids.py`.
 The script will read the `nasa.csv` file in the same directory as the script.
-It will output 3 plots.
+It will output 3 plots: svm_c_tests.png, knn_k_tests.png, and model_comparison_test.png

 Example: